September 2025 Kolkata cloudburst: Outcome

-Due to extreme rainfall, several famous Durga Puja committee's pandals of Kolkata including Singhi Park, Hatibagan Nabin Pally, Chaltabagan Sorbojonin, Nalin Sarkar Street got damaged.
+Due to extreme rainfall, several famous Durga Puja committee's pandals of Kolkata including Singhi Park, Hatibagan Nabin Pally, Chaltabagan Sarvajonin, Nalin Sarkar Street got damaged.
 Waterlogging occurred in several pandals including Maddox Square, Tridhara Sammilani, Bullygunge Cultural Association.

 Indian Institute of Engineering Science and Technology, Shibpur, University of Calcutta and Jadavpur University suspended all academic activities on Tuesday.
-Train and metro services have been disrupted, and many Durga Puja pandals are damaged across the city.
-Many roads are closed due to the waterlogging occurred in several busy roads like Eastern Metropolitan Bypass, Central Avenue, Rashbehari Avenue etc. 30 flights were cancelled because of bad weather, and Spicejet and Indigo Airlines had issued safety advisories for those passengers who were travelling to or from Kolkata Airport.
+Train and metro services had been disrupted, and many Durga Puja pandals were damaged across the city.
+Many roads were closed due to the waterlogging occurred in several busy roads like Eastern Metropolitan Bypass, Central Avenue, Rashbehari Avenue etc. Thirty flights were cancelled because of bad weather with Spicejet and IndiGo issuing safety advisories for those passengers who were travelling to or from Kolkata Airport.
 West Bengal Chief Minister Mamata Banerjee announced the Durga Puja vacation before three days of its scheduled time due to the hazardous weather conditions prevailing in Kolkata.
 The rain was most intense in the southern and eastern parts of Kolkata; the neighbourhoods of Garia and Jodhpur Park received the highest rainfall.